 - Your original passport plus a copy of the photo page

-- A recently dated, signed and stamped bank statement in your name only that shows you have at least 5,164.60€ in the bank.
-This figure as of July 2017; it’s subject to change.
-It applies to only one applicant.
-If you have dependents the amount goes up.
+- A recently dated, signed and stamped bank statement in your name only that shows you have at least 6.778€ in the bank.
+This figure as of 2021; it’s subject to change.
+If you have dependents the amount is higher.
 A local bank is recommended.

-- Form EX15
+- Form EX15 (application)

 - You live in Spain for 183 days or more per year